Salmasulthana28/salma/README.md

 To make future prediction based on the data

 ##BOUNDING BOX

 using this CSV, Crop the image and  on  the full sized images Draw bounding box

+This script is designed to process images and associated bounding box data stored in a CSV file.
+It reads the CSV file containing bounding box coordinates for each image, draws bounding boxes on the images, and saves the resulting images with boxes outlined in red.
+Additionally, it crops the areas defined by the bounding boxes into separate images and saves them individually.

+Required Libraries

+os for file operations,

+csv for CSV file parsing,

+and PIL (Python Imaging Library) for image processing.